Zir0-93/zir0-93.github.io/_posts/2017-05-01-Rewayaat_elasticsearch.md

 ### Fuzzy Searching

-One major difficulty with dealing with documents containing English translations of Arabic has to do with the various spellings a single Arabic word or name might have in English.
-The Arabic name "جعفر" might take English forms of "Jaffar", "Jafar", "Ja'ffar" and "Ja'far" across the entire search space.
-How can we easily return all the relevant documents based on a search for one of these valid spellings?
-Or how do we account for the fact that users of our search engine will possibly use one of the American or British spellings of a word (color vs colour)?
+How do we account for the fact that users of our search engine will possibly use one of the American or British spellings of any given word (color vs colour)?
 We certainly don't want to have to define synonyms in this case; instead, we can take advantage of Elastic Search [Fuzzy Queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html).
 Fuzzy matching treats two words that are “fuzzily” similar as if they were the same word.
 Here, fuzziness, based on the Levenshtein distance, describes the number of single-character edits required to transform one word into the other.